denizsafak/AutoSubSync/README.md

 4) Click Sync: Click on the "Shift Subtitle" button to synchronize the subtitle file.

 ## `Features`
-- Automatic Subtitle Synchronization: Automatically sync the subtitles with the video, using [ffsubsync](https://github.com/smacke/ffsubsync).
+- Automatic Subtitle Synchronization: Automatically sync the subtitles with the video/reference subtitle, using [ffsubsync](https://github.com/smacke/ffsubsync).
 - Subtitle Shifting: Easily adjust subtitle timing by specifying the number of milliseconds to shift.
 - Drag and Drop: Simply drag and drop subtitle and video files onto the interface to begin the synchronization process.
 - Customization Options: Choose whether to save the shifted subtitle file to the desktop or replace the original file.